xorbitsai/inference/doc/source/getting_started/accessing_models.rst

 .. note:: Suppose you have started the Xinference server endpoint at ``http://0.0.0.0:8001``.

-Please refer to :ref:`Launching Models <launching_models>` guide for get your model running.
+Please refer to :ref:`Launching Models <launching_models>` guide to get your model running.

 Using Clients
 =============